Mexico's Acapulco grows desperate for help after Hurricane Otis ravaged the area

 ACAPULCO, Mexico — As a bright, hot sun filled Acapulco in the days following the furious arrival of Hurricane Otis, it revealed a city utterly transformed by destruction.

-The Category 5 storm slammed into the Pacific coast early Wednesday, killing at least 27 people, with at least four still missing, according to Mexican officials.
+The Category 5 storm slammed into the Pacific coast early Wednesday, killing at least 39 people, and leaving 10 missing, according to Mexican officials.

 Mexico's president, Andrés Manuel López Obrador, pledged unlimited resources and thousands of troops.
 But residents and tourists in the city of 1 million people say they've received scant help.